christian-draeger/pact-example/README.md

 if their changes are likely to cause problems.

-Contract testing is immediately applicable anywhere where you have two services that need to communicate - such as an API client and a web front-end.
+Contract testing is immediately applicable anywhere where you have two services that need to communicate - such as an API client and a web front-end or for instance to services communicating via messaging queues.
-Although a single client and a single service is a common use case, contract testing really shines in an environment with many services (as is common for a microservice architecture).
+Although a single client and a single service is a common use case, contract testing really shines in an environment with many services (as common for a microservice architecture).
 Having well-formed contract tests makes it easy for developers to avoid version hell.
 Contract testing is the killer app for microservice development and deployment.